Sarai Alamgir

+The Sarai Alamgir town was mainly founded by the Mughal emperor Aurangzeb Alamgir.
+That's why the name of town was given Sarai Alamgir which means Sarai of Alamgir because this place was used as "Sarai" (rest area) by the army of Aurangzeb Alamgir.
+The town also gains strategic importance that time due to its position at Grand Trunk Road (GT Road) originally built by the emperor Sher Shah Suri (1472- 1545).

 Sarai Alamgir covers 575 sqkm on the eastern bank of the Jhelum River, across from the larger town of Jhelum.
 East of the town is the Upper Jhelum Canal.
 Sarai Alamgir was raised to the level of Municipal Committee in 1976.
 After the implementation of Punjab Local Government Ordinance 2001, it was given the status of Tehsil Municipal Administration (TMA).

 Geography and climate

 Sarai is located at 32°54′00″N 73°45′00″E (32.900000, 73.750000); it lies at 232 m above sea level.
 The municipality has a moderate climate.
 During the summer, temperatures can reach 45 °C for short periods.
 Winter months are mild, temperatures rarely falling below 1 °C. Sarai Alamgir is located south of Jhelum City, which lies across the Jhelum River.
 To the north of Sarai, cities are Mirpure and Bhimber.
 Mandi Bahauddin and Rasul are located to the south of Sarai Alamgir.